BaumGuard/AutoLRPT/README.md

 <br />
 ## Additional options
 **Reception in the evening**<br />
+All the settings are in the script `receive`!<br /><br />
 LRPT images received in the evenings are usually darker than those received in the mornings.
 There will also be a lack of details in the images.
-If you want to disable the reception of images in the evening, you can change the value of `evening_rec` from 1 to 0 in the script `scheduler`.
+If you want to disable the reception of images in the evening, you can change the value of `evening_rec` from 1 to 0 in the script `receive`.<br />
+Also due to the opposite pass direction in the evenings, the images are upside down but AutoLRPT will flip them automatically.
+If you don't want that, you can disable this feature by setting `autoflip` to 0.
 <br />
 <br />
-**Minimum elevation**<br />You can set the minimum elevation by changing the value of the variable `min_elev` in `start-mlrpt`.
+**Minimum elevation**<br />You can set the minimum elevation by changing the value of the variable `min_elev` in `receive`.
 ## Starting at boot<br />
 To start `AutoLRPT` at boot you have to execute the script `autostart`:<br />
 `sudo bash autostart`<br />